InterContinental Franchise Business Plan

 The System Fund

 InterContinental manages a System Fund for the benefit of all its hotels with the objective of driving revenue.
 Total contributions paid by hotels into the system fund are spent on marketing, the IHG rewards club loyalty program, and the guest reservation system.
-The System Fund is planned to operate at break even and does not result in a profit or loss for IHG.
-Joorney Business Plan Writers have experience developing marketing strategies for InterContinental hotels in line with the franchise agreement.
+The System Fund is planned to operate at break-even and does not result in a profit or loss for IHG.
+Joorney Business Plan Writers have to experience developing marketing strategies for InterContinental hotels in line with the franchise agreement.

-InterContinental franchisees get to brand their hotel with one of the most popular hotel brands in the world and benefit from a powerful loyalty program and strong reservation system.
+InterContinental franchisees get to brand their hotel with one of the most popular hotel brands in the world and benefit from a powerful loyalty program and a strong reservation system.
 InterContinental supports owners with world-class, brand-specific resources that help drive hotel employee performance, improve guest satisfaction, and boost revenue.